by Steve Martin

 Walk 3 Skate 1

-We currently have three automatic counters on the trail and the number of trail users is calculated from the counts using a statistical method.
-The calculation of the number of trail users depends strongly on two user behavior numbers: the percent of users making round trips on the trail and the average distance traveled on the trail.
-For a given counter result, the predicted number of users increases with a decrease in either of these two user behavior numbers.
+We currently have three automatic counters on the trail and the number of trail users is calculated from the counts using either a statistical method or the recently developed Counter Graph Area Model.
+For both models the calculated number of trail users depends strongly on the average distance traveled on the trail.
+For a given counter result, the predicted number of users increases with a decrease in the average distance traveled.

 Since our last survey in 2016 the southern extension of Honore Avenue has opened, creating the opportunity for a loop ride going only one way on the trail.
 In addition, recent road and bridge construction has perhaps resulted in shorter trips and encouraged loop rides using Honore Ave.
 This year’s survey results confirm this change in behavior: